lulu98/covid19-app/README.md

 # COVID19 App
-This app provides number of confirmed, dead and recovered cases for each country affected by the COVID19 virus.
+This app provides numbers for confirmed, dead and recovered cases for each country affected by the COVID19 virus.
+COVID19 API class can easily be extended for more functionality.

 ![Total](covid19-app-total.PNG)